 Raphaela’s other awards include the York Early Music Festival Prize at the London Handel Festival, 1st Prize and Audience Prize at the Clonter Opera Competition, and 1st Prize at the Maureen Lehane Vocal Awards.
 She is a Samling, IMA, and City Music Foundation Artist, and a winner of the Making Music Award for Young Concert Artists.
 She is also a Selected Artist for Making Music’s brochure 2019/20.

-Raphaela studied at Clare College, Cambridge, graduating with a first-class degree in English Literature, and at the Guildhall School of Music & Drama with Janice Chapman.
+Raphaela studied at Clare College, Cambridge, graduating with a first-class degree in English Literature.

 For more information, please see her website raphaelapapadakis.com or follow her on twitter @raphaelasings